HabitatMap/AirCastingiOS/Readme.md

 1. `cd` into top project directory
 2. make sure you're on a `develop` branch and your git status is clean
 3. run `fastlane bump_version_reset_build`
-4. fastlane pushes the bumped version branch to repo
+4. once the Fastlane finish, push the branch onto remote repo
 5. merge the branch into develop

 ### Integration